C4lopsitta/cat-docs/Writerside/topics/api/API_Reference.md

 > - Password Reset
 > - Paging

+## Definitions
+The definitions of common schemas are available in the [API Definitions Page.](API-Definitions.md)

 ## OpenAPI Specification file
 The *OpenAPI Specification JSON file* is available on the GitHub repository for the documentation.
 You can immediately jump to it with [this link to view the RAW content of the file](https://raw.githubusercontent.com/C4lopsitta/cat-docs/refs/heads/main/cat-php-api_openapi.json)